ifm/developerportal/_sources/documentation/FAQ/FAQ.md.txt

 A: No, the O3R camera heads were calibrated in the production state and don't need an additional intrinsic calibration performed by the user.

-**Q: How do I configure the Stray Light Filter?**

-A: By default, the stray light filter is active, and it is not recommended to disable this filter because of its side effects.
-You can learn more about this filter [here](../GettingStarted/../Parameters/Filters/strayLight.md).

 **Q: Do I have to repeat the extrinsic calibration procedure every time I reconnect the camera?**

 A: No, once the extrinsic calibration parameters are saved to the VPU (via a [save_init function](https://ifm.github.io/ifm3d-docs/html/_autosummary/ifm3dpy.O3R.html?highlight=save%20init#ifm3dpy.O3R.save_init)) and will be available even after the reboot. **However**, if the camera's position is changed then extrinsic calibration has to be redone.